Tips to get small stains out of a comforter by needing a simple spot cleaning method.

 How To Spot Clean A Comforter

-If you have a small greasy smear, makeup mark, or bloodstain on your comforter, you might want to consider giving it a fast and easy spot clean instead of a detailed full-on the wash.
+If you have a small greasy smear, makeup mark, or bloodstain on your comforter, you might want to consider giving it a fast and easy spot clean instead of a detailed full-on wash.

 Get your cleaning solution of choice.
 I like to use a baking soda and water paste, or a vinegar and water solution for tougher stains.
 You can also use oxi clean, BuggyLove Organic Stain Remover, or Arm and Hammer Washing Soda.
 The only thing you should not use is bleach.